oliviahorjamo/AI-TicTacToe-Pygame/documentation/weekly_reports/weekly_report_5.md

 ## Next week

-I am going to make heuristics and fix 'index out of range' problem.
+I will try to make the algorithm more faster and fix 'index out of range' problem.